 (f) any development or class of development that the Commission by resolution, notice of which is published in the Gazette, declares to be development not requiring the approval of the Commission.

+(g) any jetty or associated structure (this includes boat lifting devices and mooring piles) to be situated within an artificial waterway and which complies with the adopted policy of the local government in regard to such structures but this does not include any structure to be situated within the Dawesville Channel or any other regionally-significant waterway that may be identified by resolution of the Commission.

+[Clause 19 amended in Gazette 3 Jun 2005 p.
+2503.]

 20. Use of reserved land by a public authority

 Without limiting clause 19, reserved land owned by or vested in a public authority may be used by the public authority without the approval of the Commission if the land is used —